cy6erskunk/q-n-a/docs/Organisational-rules.md

 of whom one must belong to the organising country and one is Head of Protocol.

 Three members of the SEMI Commission , appointed by the Executive Committee of the FIE.
-October 2024

-18

-FIE

 d) Six members of the Refereeing Commission , one of whom is designated principal delegate,